 Alan comes from a family of lawyers and judges, who were the founding members of the Jacob Fuchsberg Law Firm.
 In his view, all clients should be considered members of the family and shown dignity, respect, and compassion.

 In addition to being a frequent lecturer on matters of interest to the personal injury arena, Alan has written numerous articles for major legal publications.
 Recent topics include “Challenging 9/11 Victims Fund Rules” and “The Act of God Defense and Hurricane Sandy: Fact Intensive Analysis Required.”
-He also serves on the Board of Trustees at New York
+He also serves on the Board of Trustees at New York University School of Law.

 - New York University School of Law, New York, New York (J.D., 1979)